Wilmington Oral Surgery patient safety is of paramount importance.

 Many of our patients are taking medications for a wide variety of medical conditions.
 Over the past year, there has been a push in the medical and pharmaceutical industries to use Ozempic and Wegovy for weight loss.

 A recent report outlines that these medications pose a potential risk to patients when they are under anesthesia.
-Although the fasting (NPO) guidelines were followed by the patient, an increased incidence of emesis and aspiration was noted.
+In the report, although the fasting (NPO) guidelines were followed by the patient, an increased incidence of emesis and aspiration was noted.
 When this occurs, stomach contents end up in the lungs, which is a very serious issue and can result in an ICU admission and even death.

 Sincerely,